KoehlerClem/ghost_platform/README.md

 Note: Only one branch per AWS account is supported.
 If you want to deploy multiple branches, you will need to create a new AWS account for each branch.

-5. ☕️ Wait for the deployment to complete (this may take approximately 30 minutes).
+1. ☕️ Wait for the deployment to complete (this may take approximately 30 minutes, the Ghost App pipeline will show a failure on the initial run, this is expected and can be ignored since the cluster is started at a later point).
-6. In the AWS console, go to the CloudFormation stack and find the CloudFront output link.
+2. In the AWS console, go to the CloudFormation stack and find the CloudFront output link.
-7. Ghost is now deployed and ready to use at the CloudFront URL!
+3. Ghost is now deployed and ready to use at the CloudFront URL!

 # 🔄 Updating the Code